 In another country, the competent institution validates and recognizes credit for units of learning outcomes.
-The unit(s) of learning outcomes achieved abroad is (are) recorded in your student's transcript of record.
-The competent authority may be the institution to which your students is trained, or it may be a central institution for the recognition process.
+The unit(s) of learning outcomes achieved abroad is (are) recorded in your transcript of record.
+The competent authority may be the institution to which you are trained, or it may be a central institution for the recognition process.

-For organised mobility (i.e. when your student goes abroad as part of an interinstitutional agreement), the process takes place in the framework of an individual Learning Agreement.
+For organised mobility (i.e. when you go abroad as part of an inter-institutional agreement), the process takes place in the framework of an individual Learning Agreement.
 Therefore, the learning outcomes to be achieved, the assessment, validation and recognition processes are agreed between the competent institutions a priori thus facilitating the recognition of credit.